brettwporter/terraform-secrets-injection-example/README.md

    This command will:

    - Apply the Terraform configuration for the secret
-   - Add or update the secret proviced
+   - Add or update the secret provided

    Repeat this step for each secret your application needs.